versionpress/versionpress/docs/content/en/02-feature-focus/02-change-tracking.md

  - **Media** uploads
  - **Translations**

 When any such action happens, VersionPress commits both the database change and a related file(s) change.
-For example, when installing a plugin, VersionPress will take not that the list of installed plugins has been changed in the database and commit the corresponding plugin files as well.
+For example, when installing a plugin, VersionPress will take note that the list of installed plugins has been changed in the database and commit the corresponding plugin files as well.

-Note that not all files are versioned because you e.g. don't want to commit cache files, large backup ZIPs etc. Please refer to the [What's not tracked](#whats-not-tracked) section for more.
+Note that not all files are versioned because you e.g. don't want to commit cache files, large backup ZIPs etc. Please refer to the [What's not tracked](#what-s-not-tracked) section for more.